CDOT-CV/jpo-ode/docs/data-flow-diagrams/README.md

 1. The TIM is offloaded onto a directory referenced by the FileUploadController class.
 2. The FileUploadController class indirectly invokes the LogFileToAsn1CodecPublisher class, which handles the offloaded message.
 3. The LogFileToAsn1CodecPublisher class pushes the TIM to the RawEncodedTIMJson topic.
 Any IEEE 1609.3 or unsigned IEEE 1609.2 headers are stripped at this point.
-4. The [RawEncodedTIMJsonRouter](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/kafka/listeners/asn1/RawEncodedTIMJsonRouter.java) processes messages from the OdeRawEncodedTIMJson topic
+4. The [RawEncodedTIMJsonRouter](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/kafka/listeners/json/RawEncodedTIMJsonRouter.java) processes messages from the OdeRawEncodedTIMJson topic
-5. The Asn1DecodeTIMJSON class pushes the TIM to the Asn1DecoderInput topic.
+5. The [RawEncodedTIMJsonRouter](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/kafka/listeners/json/RawEncodedTIMJsonRouter.java) class pushes the TIM to the Asn1DecoderInput topic.
 Any remaining signed IEEE 1609.2 headers are removed at this point.
 6. The [ACM](https://github.com/usdot-jpo-ode/asn1_codec) pulls from the Asn1DecoderInput topic, decodes the TIM, and pushes it to the Asn1DecoderOutput topic.
 7. The Asn1DecodedDataRouter pulls from the Asn1DecoderOutput topic and pushes the TIM to the OdeTimJson, OdeTimRxJson and OdeDNMsgJson topics.

 ### SPAT Data Flow 1 (Receiver Classes)
 1. The SPAT comes in through the SpatReceiver class and is pushed to the OdeRawEncodedSPATJson topic.
 Any IEEE 1609.3 or unsigned IEEE 1609.2 headers are stripped at this point.
-2. The [RawEncodedSPATJsonRouter](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/kafka/listeners/asn1/RawEncodedTIMJsonRouter.java) processes messages from the OdeRawEncodedSPATJson topic.
+2. The [RawEncodedSPATJsonRouter](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/kafka/listeners/json/RawEncodedTIMJsonRouter.java) processes messages from the OdeRawEncodedSPATJson topic.
-3. The RawEncodedSPATJsonRouter class pushes the SPAT to the Asn1DecoderInput topic.
+3. The [RawEncodedSPATJsonRouter](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/kafka/listeners/json/RawEncodedTIMJsonRouter.java) class pushes the SPAT to the Asn1DecoderInput topic.
 Any remaining signed IEEE 1609.2 headers are removed at this point.
 4. The [ACM](https://github.com/usdot-jpo-ode/asn1_codec) pulls from the Asn1DecoderInput topic, decodes the SPAT, and pushes it to the Asn1DecoderOutput topic.
 5. The [Asn1DecodedDataRouter](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/kafka/listeners/asn1/Asn1DecodedDataRouter.java) class pulls from the Asn1DecoderOutput topic and pushes the SPAT to the OdeSpatPojo, OdeSpatRxPojo, OdeDNMsgJson, OdeSpatRxJson, OdeSpatTxPojo and OdeSpatJson topics.